 Evaluate different cloud options

-There are a range of cloud storage solutions available today.
+There are a range of cloud storage solutions available today which can be used for 3-2-1 backup strategy implementation.
 Well-established options include the storage services from the “Big Three” cloud providers: Amazon S3, Azure Blob Storage and Google Cloud Storage.

 However, there are also several newer cloud storage providers, such as BackBlaze B2 and Wasabi Hot Storage, that offer compelling prices and feature sets.